-I would love to help you learn to live again, maybe having redefined what being and feeling 'OK' mean to you.
-Over the course of anything from one or more sessions, we will explore your issues with kindness and compassion, and together seek ways of reaching a point where you have the confidence to continue on your own.
+Over the course of anything from just one or two sessions to more, working together we will seek ways of reaching a point where you have the confidence to continue on your own

 It takes courage to get started, but I promise to be alongside you every step of the way, not judging you, and not budging until you want me too.
 Everything is kept confidential.
 I also practice strictly ethically, in adherence with BACP guidelines and am underpinned by insurance and supervision.

-Take that final step and send me a text or call on 07971 816541.
-I really look forward to hearing from you.
+Take that final step and text or call me, I really look forward to hearing from you.